Essoz/ml-daikon-empirical-study-eecs598/ROADMAP.md

 ### 4.2.
 Milestone 2: Have a working prototype

-- **Outcome**: A working prototype built from our hypothesis that can detect a wide range of silent/latent correctness issues in ML pipelines.
+- **Outcome**: A working prototype (#TODO: a prototype able to work on a few existing issues, infer the constraints (not necessarily detecing bugs), etc.) built from our hypothesis that can detect a wide range of silent/latent correctness issues in ML pipelines.
 - **Satisfying Criteria**:
   - This milestone will be considered as satisfied if the working prototype shows promising results on the issues collected in Milestone 1.
   - A working prototype is considered as "working" if it can detect some silent/latent correctness issues in ML pipelines at a satisfying practicality (e.g., the cost of running the pipeline is not too high).